 - 1. The Government's long-awaited Levelling Up White Paper was published on 2 February 2022 - As detailed in the LGA's briefing note the White Paper details the Government's ambition to pursue 12 national missions across four broad areas: boosting productivity and living standards by growing the private sector; spreading opportunities and improving public services; restoring a sense of community, local pride and belonging; and, empowering local leaders and communities. - 3.
 It also sets out proposals relating to a new devolution framework, a plan to streamline growth funding, a new independent data body, the establishment of a new levelling up advisory council and the prospect of a new Bill on levelling up and devolution. - 4.
 On 10 March the LGA Executive Advisory Board considered a report setting out the Implications of the Levelling Up White Paper for local government.
-This recognised the People and Places Board's strong interest in the extension of devolution to non-metropolitan areas of England and proposed that the Board continue to lead policy on this issue. - 5.
-Within this context this paper sets out four issues for the People and Places Board to consider as part its work programme over the remaining political cycle: county deals and the devolution framework; the UK Shared Prosperity Fund; neighbourhood governance; and, the expected levelling up and devolution bill. - 6.
+This recognised the City Regions Board's key role in shaping the course of devolution to date and the board's strong interest in the extension of devolution to all areas of England and the deepening of devolution in places that have already secured a devolution deal. - Within this context this paper sets out three issues for the City Regions Board to consider as part its work programme over the remaining political cycle: the devolution framework; the UK Shared Prosperity Fund; and, the expected levelling up and devolution bill. - 6.
 Board members' views are also sought on the other issues mentioned in paragraph 3 as part of the LGA's wider work on devolution, particularly, plans to streamline growth funding.
 Officers are part of early conversations with DLUHC officials and will keep members updated on progress; at this stage we are able to work from our well-established policy lines and evidence base.
+Following the Urban Summit a separate agenda item discusses the boards work in relation to the Government's ambition to create a globally competitive city in each region.